Camber-Cyber-Division/shortest-path-server/README.md

 * The application will take a directed acyclic graph, a starting vertex, and a destination vertex and calculate the shortest path from the start to the destination
+ * The graph will have a single designated entry point
+ * The graph will have a single desigated terminal point
+ * The graph may contain disjoint subgraphs
 * The application will listen and accept connections on TCP 127.0.0.1:7777
 * Upon establishing a connection with a client the application will read the starting vertex, destination vertex, and graph from the client file